From world record breaking sports events to more intimate music showcases, the Barclaycard Arena has something for everyone.

 The fun doesn’t have to wait for the curtain to come up.
 There’s lots to keep you busy at the Barclaycard Arena.

-If you want to arrive early and beat the crowds, there are plenty of places inside the Arena where you can grab a bite, meet friends, and enjoy the pre-show buzz.
-For a canalside view, head to the boardwalk where you’ll find a choice of diners and cafés.
+If you want to arrive early and beat the crowds, there are plenty of places inside the Arena to grab a bite and enjoy the pre-show buzz.
+For a canalside view, head to the boardwalk for a choice of diners and cafés.

 Located right next to the Arena, Brindleyplace is the perfect spot to start or finish your evening.
 With its canalside terraces and tree-lined squares, you’ll find a whole host of restaurants, cafés and bars to enjoy.

 Whether you want to stay in the city centre, leafy suburbs or beautiful surrounding countryside, we have lots of Premier Inn hotels in Birmingham to choose from.
 Whether you're staying in Birmingham for business, or pleasure, you'll also find hotels next to the major travel hubs like Birmingham Airport and Birmingham New Street Station, as well as conference venues the NEC, Barclaycard Arena and The Bullring for retail therapy.